-- A blog platform.
+4. A blog platform.
 Every expert should be blogging.
 It’s the most accessible way to demonstrate your expertise.
 It’s also one of the easiest ways to start building a loyal following.
-And when you apply search engine optimization (SEO) principles to your posts, you open up a whole new world of prospective clients who, for the first time, will find you through online search.
+And when you apply search engine optimization (SEO) principles to your posts, you open up a whole new world of prospective clients who, for the first time, will find you through online search (see number 6 below).
 A blog is an essential tool if you want to spread your wisdom quickly and widely.
 Your blog can either reside on your firm’s website (this is preferable, since it can boost your SEO performance), or you can create a separate blog.

 There’s one additional tool that you will need, one that will save you a lot of time and headaches:

-- A media kit.
-Experts get requests for bios, credentials and photos all the time.
+7. A media kit.
+Experts get requests for bios, speaking samples and photos all the time.
 So it makes sense to have those things ready to go at a moment’s notice.
 Even better, put them up on your website bio page where interested parties can find them without asking.
 Every time a last-minute request comes in, you’ll be glad you have it at your fingertips.
 Wondering what one looks like?
 Here’s the media kit of Hinge’s Managing Partner, Lee Frederiksen.

 This list, of course, just scratches the surface.
 There are dozens of tools that you can use to engage your audience.
 Think webinars (which are just a different take on public speaking), advertising, public relations, SlideShare, video and web analytics, to name just a few.
 As your personal branding strategy begins to reap dividends, you may want to introduce and test a handful of new tools and techniques.